The Fruit of Our Lips

 Paperback, 370 pages.

 Reading the material in the appendices in tandem with the three main essays, provides a unique overview of the interpenetration of Rosenstock-Huessy’s work on faith and his work on speech.
-In emending these essays (and in previously unpublished codas to the last of them) Rosenstock-Huessy still articulated and defended his faith in the terms he had used in his 1916 correspondence with Franz Rosenzweig.
-Creation, revelation, and incarnation as on-going processes through the end of time; the rhythms of history; even Marcion’s role in forcing the church to formally proclaim Christ’s “Father” to be the God of the Old Testament—all appear in the correspondence as they do in the title essay.
+In amending these essays (and in previously unpublished codas to the last of them) Rosenstock-Huessy still articulated and defended his faith in the terms he had used in his 1916 correspondence with Rosenzweig.
+Creation, revelation, and incarnation as on-going processes through the end of time; the rhythms of history; even Marcion’s role in forcing the church to formally proclaim Christ’s “Father” to be the LORD of Hebrew scriptures—all appear in the correspondence as they do in the title essay.

-The first essay, “In the Cross of Reality” proclaims that the cross is to be found in every aspect of social reality, and that the truths made explicit in the life of Christ are to be found in all of human history.
-(Wayne Cristaudo has said that this brief excerpt from the second volume of Rosenstock-Huessy’s Soziologie might well be the key to his entire corpus.)
+The first essay, “In the Cross of Reality,” proclaims that the cross is to be found in every aspect of social reality, and that the truths made explicit in the life of Christ are to be found in all of human history.
+(Wayne Cristaudo has said that this brief excerpt from the second volume of Rosenstock-Huessy’s Soziologie may be the key to his entire corpus.)

-In the second, “Ichthys: Life, Teaching, and Action,” Rosenstock-Huessy formulated his “doctrine” of incarnation in response to the final section of Rosenzweig’s Star of Redemption: how Christ’s life bore fruit in His teaching, but also how Christ lived backwards into life out of the vision granted in what Rosenzweig called “the sanctum that is in the innermost center,” and how that life lived out of vision was a life of action, a third phase quite separate from his teaching.
+In the second, “Ichthys: Life, Teaching, and Action,” Rosenstock-Huessy formulates his “doctrine” of incarnation as an explicit response to the final section of Rosenzweig’s Star of Redemption.
+Rosenstock-Huessy shows how Christ’s life bore fruit in His teaching; but also how Christ lived backwards into life out of the vision granted in what Rosenzweig called “the sanctum that is in the innermost center”; and how that “life lived out of vision” was a life of action, a third phase quite separate from his teaching.
 Rosenstock-Huessy proclaims that sequence to be the inescapable conjugation of any fruitful spirit.